 Accidents on Industrial Sites

 Industrial sites pose a variety of risks to workers, especially if their employer does not observe the appropriate health and safety regulations.
-The most common causes of industrial site accidents that our solicitors deal with are in relation to faulty machines, falls from heights, vehicle accidents and being hit by falling objects.
+The most common causes of industrial site accidents that solicitors deal with are in relation to faulty machines, falls from heights, vehicle accidents and being hit by falling objects.

 As well as these types of accidents, claims can also be made for illness and injury caused by harmful substance exposure, hearing loss, chemical burns and vibration injuries.

 Offices may seem like one of the safest environments to work in, but they are certainly not exempt when it comes to workplace accidents.
 Injuries sustained in offices can range from minor injuries to very serious, life-changing issues.

 The most common accidents that occur within offices include:

 - Slips, falls and trips over obstructions and wet floors

 - Poorly maintained electrical equipment which leads to shocks and burns